tomdaweiqq/drupal-gratis-theme/README.txt

 -- NOTES --

-- This theme supports CSS3 features, i.e. round corners for modern browsers.
+- This theme supports CSS3 features.
-- There is no support for IE8 and below though there is an IE8 stylesheet in the theme and some defaults are provided that it should work ok.
+- There is no support for IE8 and below though there is an IE8 stylesheet in the theme and some defaults are provided that it should work ok but essentially you are on your own when it comes to IE8 and below support.

-- Inspiration for this theme comes from my surroundings in glorious sunny Southern California!

-If you required specific customizations that you are not able to do on your own, I can offer paid support.
+If you require specific customizations that you are not able to do on your own, I can offer paid support.
 Please email me: contact@highrockmedia.com or through my website's contact form. http://highrockmedia.com/contact-us